Barcode Posts

 If you’re planning to sell your products in a retail market and want to ensure its effective movement in the supply chain, you need to have a 13-digit GTIN number encoded in the barcode of your product.

-Global Trade Item Number (GTIN) is an internationally recognized code to identify trade items that uniquely identify products globally and fetch accurate and efficient product information when scanned at the billing counters in a store or at a warehouse when receiving goods.
+Global Trade Item Number (GTIN) is an internationally recognised code to identify trade items that uniquely identify products globally and fetch accurate and efficient product information when scanned at the billing counters in a store or at a warehouse when receiving goods.

 GTIN 12: The GTIN-12 is encoded in UPC barcodes, which are predominantly used only in America and Canada.
 However, North American and Canadian companies have steadily been updating retail Point-of-Sale systems to be able to scan GTIN-13 and GTIN-8.
 If your trading partner still cannot scan these numbers, only then you will need to use a GTIN-12.

-GTIN 13: European Article Number (EAN); 13 digit code used in the rest of the world including India.
+GTIN 13: European Article Number (EAN); 13-digit code used in the rest of the world, including India.
 GTIN 13 (barcode number) in India starts with 890.

 GTIN 8: Allows a smaller barcode to be used on smaller retail trade items.